-The registration fees for the 2017-18 practising year can be found on the Practising certificate fees page.
+The registration fees for each practising year can be found on the Practising certificate fees page.

 For more information on foreign lawyer registration applications, please see the notes accompanying the application form and the Board’s Foreign Lawyer Registration Policy (170KB PDF) .

 Registration as a foreign lawyer is in force from the date specified on the registration certificate until the end of the financial year in which the registration is granted (30 June).

 If you wish to renew your registration, please complete the application form above and return it to the Board by 30 May each year.